 Alimony and Child Support

-On the flip side, all alimony payments that you receive qualify as income.
-You will need to report them as such on your Form 1040.
-Note that if you receive or make alimony payments, you need to file Form 1040.
-You cannot use forms 1040A or 1040EZ.
+On the flip side, all alimony payments received from finalized divorces before January 1, 2019, qualify as income (unless your agreement defines it differently).
+As the receiving spouse, you will need to report them as such on your Form 1040.
+Note that if you receive or make alimony payments, you cannot use forms 1040A or 1040EZ.

 Child support payments work the opposite way of alimony payments.
 You cannot deduct any child support payments that you make.
 If you receive child support, you do not have to report it as income on your tax return.